ton-org/sandbox/README.md

 Setting verbosity on `SmartContract`s works like an override with respect to what is set on `Blockchain`.

 `debugLogs` is enabled by default on the `Blockchain` instance (so every `SmartContract` that does not have `debugLogs` overridden will print debug logs), other kinds of logs are turned off.

+`print` determines whether to `console.log` all the non-empty logs (if set to `false`, logs will be collected but will only be exposed in the return values of methods on `Blockchain` and `SmartContract`, and not printed to console), defaults to `true` on the `Blockchain` instance.

 `'vm_logs'` prints the log of every instruction that was executed, `'vm_logs_full'` also includes code cell hashes, locations, and stack information for every instruction executed.